 In 2024, anti-Black racism remains a pressing concern in Canada, with profound implications for the well-being and dignity of Black communities.
 Addressing systemic inequalities and discrimination requires sustained commitment and collective action from all sectors of society.
 By confronting racism, shifting cultural norms and ideologies, and addressing the power dynamics in institutions – in all its forms and centering the voices and experiences of those most impacted, we can move closer to the ideals of genuine equity and justice for all.

-This is not just simply about hiring a diverse workforce; it’s about creating a culture where everyone feels valued, respected, and empowered to contribute their best work and have choices, opportunities and empowerment to navigate life daily with ease and liberation.
+This is not just simply about hiring a diverse workforce; it’s about creating a culture where everyone feels valued, respected, and empowered to contribute, share power and have choices, opportunities and empowerment to navigate daily life with ease and liberation.

 References